miloszkowal/codex_vitae/codex-vitae.md

 * Be a good athlete.
 Learn your physical limits and strive to push past them.
 * "No man has the right to be an amateur in the matter of physical training.
 It is a shame for a man to grow old without seeing the beauty and strength of which his body is capable." - Socrates
 * Train and grind every day.
 Don't let yourself get lazy and complacent with your body or weight.
 There are always things to be improved upon, whether it's lifting larger weight, a faster mile, or a longer distance.
-* Physical fitness is inextricably linked to mental and emotional wellness.
+* Physical fitness is inextricably linked to mental, emotional, and financial wellness.

 #### Mental / Emotional Wellness

-* Journaling is pivotal to maintaining a clear mind.
+* Writing is pivotal to maintaining a clear mind.
 * Meditation is important to maintaining focus.
 This does not imply any connection to religious dogma.
-* Most mental illness can be alleviated with therapy rather than medication.
+* Most mental illness can be alleviated with deliberate action (exercise, pursing a singular goal, etc.).
 * The problems of mental illness in men are largely swept under the rug, and that will soon be a big problem.
 * Seek to cultivate silence and learn to live in stillness.